For Our Customers

 Quality Improvement Activities

-In order to “Maximize Customer Satisfaction,” one of the core values of the Rakuten Group, we are constantly working to improve the safety, reliability, legality, usefulness, and convenience of our services through various measures.
+“Maximize Customer Satisfaction” is one of the core values of the Rakuten Group.
+We are working to improve the quality of our services and products in order to meet and exceed customer expectations

 Rakuten uses NPS® and VOC to improve customer satisfaction.

-NPS® activities quantify how much attachment and trust our customers have for Rakuten’s services and
+Our NPS® activities quantify how much attachment and trust our customers have for Rakuten’s services and brand.
+The results are utilized for evaluating and improving customer experiences.

-Examples of actions taken based on VOC analysis include the deployment of chatbot function for more convenient customer inquiries, and the expansion of the number of shops accepting Rakuten’s various payment options.
+Examples of actions taken based on VOC analysis include the deployment of chatbot functionality for more convenient customer inquiries, and the expansion of the number of shops accepting Rakuten’s various payment options.

-The UX Research Room was established in 2013 to directly hear the opinions of customers.
+Furthermore, the UX Research Room was established in 2013 to directly elicit the opinions of customers.
 Users are invited to an interview room where employees observe how they use websites and apps and can ask them questions.
 Employees from various businesses can conduct user research in real-time and are able to debate and execute improvement plans on the spot in a speedy manner.
-To date, the UX Research Room is used for more than 80 projects a year on average.

 Quality Control Circle (QCC) Activities

-Launched in 2016, QCC activities are employee-led bottom-up quality improvement activities targeting problems in the field.
-“Always Improve, Always Advance” is one of the Five Principles for Success under “Rakuten Shugi,” the values and principles shared by Rakuten employees, and the culture of continuous improvement, or “kaizen,” is strongly rooted among them.
+Quality Control Circle activities are led by employees to improve quality and productivity by solving problems in the workplace.
+“Always Improve, Always Advance” is one of the Five Principles for Success of “Rakuten Shugi,” the values and principles shared by Rakuten employees.
+The culture of continuous improvement, or “kaizen,” is also strongly rooted in those principles.
+In pursuit of higher quality, we started QCC activities in 2016 as part of our comprehensive quality control program.

-The implementation of QCC activities has not only led to the quality improvement of business operations and services, it also translated into productivity improvement with the enhancement of employee capabilities and the creation of vibrant working environments.
+The implementation of QCC activities has not only led to the quality and productivity improvement of business operations and services, it has also translated into the enhancement of employee capabilities and the creation of vibrant working environments.
 This greatly contributes to the strengthening and advancement of Rakuten’s kaizen culture as well as to business growth.

-From only 13 participants in 2016, QCC activities have been spreading widely, reaching 1,055 people in Japan by 2019, a 14.5% participation rate.
-The activities have also been implemented overseas, in Rakuten Travel in Taiwan, and Rakuten DX in France.
+From only 13 participants in 2016, QCC activities have been ramping up steadily, reaching 4,182 employees in Japan by 2021.
+The activities have also been implemented overseas, at Rakuten Ichiba in Taiwan and Rakuten TV in Spain.